LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 ## What is included in this artifact?

 Our artifact includes the following:
-1. SBFL: the implementation of spectrum-based FL technique using GZoltar~v1.7.2 and Ochiai ranking strategy.
+1. SBFL: implementation of spectrum-based FL technique using GZoltar v1.7.2 and Ochiai ranking strategy.
-2. Blues: the first information-retrieval-based, statement-level FL technique that requires no training data.
+2. Blues: novel information-retrieval-based statement-level fault localization technique that requires no training data.
-3. RAFL: the first unsupervised method for combining multiple FL techniques.
+3. RAFL: novel unsupervised technique for combining multiple FL techniques.
-4. SBIR: Using RAFL to combine Blues and SBFL using the cross-entropy monte carlo algorithm and the Spearman footrule distance.
+4. SBIR: Using RAFL to combine Blues and SBFL using the Cross-entropy Monte Carlo algorithm and the Spearman footrule distance.
-5. Evaluation of SBFL, Blues, and SBIR on 815 defects from Defects4J~v2.0.
+5. Evaluation of SBFL, Blues, and SBIR on 815 defects from Defects4J v2.0.
-6. Comparison of Blues with the state-of-the-art and baseline.
+6. Comparison of Blues with the state-of-the-art  (iFixR) and baseline (Vanilla BLUiR).
 7. Comparison of SBIR with the underlying SBFL and Blues, and with the state-of-the-art.
-8. Scripts to run three existing program repair tools (Arja, SequenceR, and SimFix) customized to use precomputed FL results obtained from different FL~techniques (SBFL, Blues, SBIR, and perfect FL) to repair Defects4J defects.
+8. Code to execute three different program repair tools (Arja, SequenceR, and SimFix) customized to use precomputed FL results obtained from different FL techniques (SBFL, Blues,SBIR, and perfect FL) to repair Defects4J defects.
-9. Script to generate held-out evaluation test suites usin EvoSuite, which we use to assess the correctness of patches produced by the repair tools.
+9. Code to generate held-out evaluation test suites using EvoSuite that we use to assess the correctness of patches produced by the repair tools.
 10. The held-out test evaluation suites generated using 10 seeds for all the defects in Defects4J that are patched using any of the three repair tools.
-11. Script to evaluate the quality of the produced patches using held-out test suites.
+11. Code to evaluate the quality of the produced patches using held-out test suites.
 12. Manual correctness analysis of the patches produced by the three repair tools that passed all the tests in the held-out evaluation test suites.
-13. Correct patches produced by the three repair tools by using different FL~techniques when attempted to repair 689 (129 for SequenceR) defects in Defects4J.
+13. Correct patches produced by the three repair tools using different FL techniques when attempted to repair 689 (129 for SequenceR) defects in Defects4J.
+14. Analysis of how using using SBIR in the repair process improves repair quality and the effect of localization error on repair quality.

 ## Where can I obtain the artifact components?

 All the above listed artifacts, with the exception of the virtual machine file, are located in this repository.